theamandawang/theamandawang/README.md

 ### hi! i'm amanda (she/her)
-i am a second-year at ucla studying computer engineering, and an officer in acm ai (for highschool outreach!)
+i am a second-year at ucla studying computer science, and an officer in acm ai (for highschool outreach!)

 ✨ more about me !  ✨
 * i love foraging wild plants <3